 No tickets are required.
 This event is FREE and open to the public—at the newly renovated Smith Campus Center in the heart of Harvard Square.

-Break down barriers and create common ground!
-Join us for a dose of international-themed humor with comedian Hari Kondabolu and the Harvard College Stand-Up Comic Society.
+Get a fresh new perspective on the world.
+Join us for a dose of international-themed humor with Netflix comedian Cristela Alonzo and the Harvard College Stand-Up Comic Society.

 About the Harvard College Stand-Up Comic Society

 Worldwide Week at Harvard showcases the remarkable breadth and depth of Harvard’s global engagement.
 During Worldwide Week, Harvard Schools, research centers, departments, and student organizations host academic, cultural, and social events with global or international themes.
-The second annual Worldwide Week at Harvard will take place Saturday, October 20 through Saturday, October 27, 2018.
+The third annual Worldwide Week at Harvard will take place Saturday, October 6 through Saturday, October 12, 2019.

 |Download the Poster||109 KB|